 Course Exemptions Process and Policy

 1. For students who matriculate at Harvard with a "normal" undergraduate transcript, and may have taken one or a few graduate courses, the only exemption that will be considered is for Radiative.
-In other words, if a student has taken a graduate radiative course (to be determined by the instructor for AY200 and the DGS), they should not need to repeat Astro 200 for credit.
+In other words, if a student has taken a comparable graduate radiative course (to be determined by the instructor for AY200 and the DGS), they should not need to repeat AY200 for credit.
 No additional exemptions should be allowed.